BioKT/PLUMED-docs/docs/metadynamics.md

 this will show that the free energy estimation is well converged.

 Additionally, we can use the `driver`, for more analysis.
-For example, we can write the following analysis script to reweight the simulation data and obtain the energy surface not only on the biased coordinate but also on other coordinates (in this case, the psi torsion angle)
+For example, we can write the following script to reweight the simulation data and obtain the energy surface not only on the biased coordinate but also on other coordinates (in this case, the psi torsion angle)
 ```